Jae Jung’s Laboratory and Research Interests:

-My laboratory studies Infection, Inflammation and Immunity (3I) and currently consists of eight Postdoctoral Fellows, eight Ph.D students, six Master’s students, three research assistants and one administrator.
+My laboratory studies Infection, Inflammation and Immunity (3I) and currently consists of Postdoctoral Fellows, Ph.D students, Master’s students, research assistants and one administrator.

 1. Virus-Induced Cancer

-Gamma-2 herpesviruses include Kaposi’s Sarcoma-associated Herpesvirus (KSHV), Herpesvirus Saimiri (HVS), and Murine Herpesvirus 68 (MHV68).
-KSHV is an etiologic agent of Kaposi’s sarcoma that is the most common tumor in patients with AIDS.
-Infection of New World primates with HVS results in malignant T cell lymphomas.
-Finally, MHV68, the murine counterpart of KSHV and HVS, can be used in a small animal model to study viral persistent infection.
-Using viral genetics and primate/mouse models, we investigate viral gene expression, epigenetic/genomic regulation, persistence, pathogenesis, and vaccine development.
+Gamma-2 herpesviruses (KSHV) include Kaposi’s sarcoma associated herpesvirus (KSHV) and murine herpesvirus 68 (MHV68).
+KSHV is an etiologic agent of Kaposi’s sarcoma that is the most common tumor in patients with AIDS and MHV68, the murine counterpart of KSHV, can be used in a small animal model to study viral persistent infection.
+Using viral genetics and primate/mouse models, we investigate viral gene expression, epigenetics/genomics/single cell transcriptome, persistence, pathogenesis, and vaccine development.

 3. Inflammation and Immunity